Dr. Bernhoft's Story

 Our plan is to address underlying causes using a wide range of approaches.

 All of us in the Bernhoft Center stress detective work, trying to help patients figure out which factors might have put them on the road to illness.
 We do a detailed history and physical, use the lab to help determine which factors may be causing symptoms, and work with the patient to create an individualized plan to restore the body’s normal physiology and biochemistry.

 We don’t just throw pills at symptoms.

-This involves a lot of teaching, helping people learn to change damaging aspects of their lifestyle, diet and environment.
-We can’t do that for you, the patient, but we can help you make it happen.
-We have a lot of reading material in our waiting room.
+This involves a lot of teaching.
+Helping people learn to change damaging aspects of their lifestyle, diet and environment.
+We can’t do that work for you, but we can help you make it happen through our guidance, protocols, and support.
 If you have any questions, please ask.
 No question is “dumb.”
 You are the one who will be in charge of recovering and maintaining your health, following our advice.
-And everyone is different, so what works for one may not work for another person with a different situation, or different genetics.
-So we individualize treatment.
+Everyone is unique, with different situation, or different genetics.
+This is why it's so important to we individualize your treatment.

 We look forward to providing you with the knowledge and means you need to allow your body to heal itself!